laminas-api-tools/api-tools-admin/README.md

 > ### Development Mode
 >
 > Prior to 1.5 and running the upgrade script or following the upgrade
-> instructions from above, Apigility used zf-development-mode v2 releases,
+> instructions from above, Laminas API Tools used laminas-development-mode v2 releases,
 > which relied on the Console &lt;-&gt; MVC integration present by default in
-> zend-mvc v2 releases.
+> laminas-mvc v2 releases.
 >
-> zf-development-mode v3 operates differently, however, and instead ships as
+> laminas-development-mode v3 operates differently, however, and instead ships as
 > a Composer vendor binary, with no additional requirements.
 Invocation is now:
 >
 > ```bash
-> $ ./vendor/bin/zf-development-mode enable
+> $ ./vendor/bin/laminas-development-mode enable
 > ```
 >
 > and
 >
 > ```bash
-> $ ./vendor/bin/zf-development-mode disable
+> $ ./vendor/bin/laminas-development-mode disable
 > ```
 >
 > You can also query for status:
 >
 > ```bash
-> $ ./vendor/bin/zf-development-mode status
+> $ ./vendor/bin/laminas-development-mode status
 > ```